monalabs/mona-sdk/README.md

 - MONA_SDK_WAIT_TIME_FOR_AUTHENTICATION_RETRIES_SEC - Number of seconds to wait between
   every authentication retry (default value: 2).
 - MONA_SDK_SHOULD_LOG_FAILED_MESSAGES - When true, failed messages will be logged ("ERROR" level).
+- MONA_SDK_OVERRIDE_APP_SERVER_HOST - When provided, all configuration related calls to mona's servers will use this host name instead of the default one ("api<user_id>.monalabs.io").
-- MONA_SDK_OVERRIDE_REST_API_URL- When provided, all messages to mona's rest-api will use this address instead of the default one.
+- MONA_SDK_OVERRIDE_REST_API_HOST- When provided, all messages (data export) to mona's rest-api will use this host address instead of the default one ("incoming<user_id>.monalabs.io").
-- MONA_SDK_OVERRIDE_APP_SERVER_URL When provided, all configuration related calls to mona's servers will use this address instead of the default one.
+- MONA_SDK_OVERRIDE_REST_API_URL- When provided, all messages to mona's rest-api will use this full url address (including "http" prefix and endpoints suffix) instead of the default one.
+  **Note**: this is mostly for internal use, please use MONA_SDK_OVERRIDE_REST_API_HOST if needed.
+- MONA_SDK_SHOULD_USE_SSL - Should the communication with Mona's servers be with (https) or without (http) ssl (default: True).
+- MONA_SDK_SHOULD_USE_AUTHENTICATION - When set to false, the communication with Mona's servers will not use authentication (user_id should be provided to the Client constructor instead of an api_key and a secret), **Note**: this mode is not automatically supported and must be explicitly requested from Mona's team.

-Another way to control these behaviors is to pass the relevant arguments to the client constructor as follows (the environment variables are used as defaults for these arguments):
+Another way to control these behaviors is to pass the relevant arguments to the client constructor as follows (the environment variables are used as defaults for these arguments, and by passing these arguments to the constructor you can override the default values you set with the environment variables):
 ```
 my_mona_client = Client(
     api_key,